Home/Blog/Web Development/How to build a simple HTML CSS JavaScript calculator

 In our calculator, CSS will be used to:

-• Style the buttons for a modern and interactive feel.
+• Style the buttons for a modern and interactive feel

-• Organize the layout with grids or Flexbox for a structured appearance.
+• Organize the layout with grids or Flexbox for a structured appearance

-• Add hover effects and smooth transitions to improve user experience.
+• Add hover effects and smooth transitions to improve user experience

 With just a few lines of CSS, we can transform a basic HTML structure into a visually appealing, user-friendly calculator.

-Adding functionality to your calculator using JavaScript#
+Adding functionality to the calculator with JavaScript#

 While HTML provides the structure and CSS enhances the appearance, JavaScript is the magic that makes the calculator interactive.
 JavaScript is a powerful programming language that allows us to control web page behavior and handle user interactions dynamically.